PLCnext/Container-App-Template-for-PLCnext/build_existing_image/README.md

    1. `IDENTIFIER_ARM` and `IDENTIFIER_X86` are the unique identifier provided by the *[plcnextstore](https://plcnextstore.com)*.
 These must be different due to the different platforms.
    2. `TARGET_ARM` and `TARGET_X86`
 8. Container specific variables:
-   1. `CONTAINER_NAME` it's the container name that will be downloaded or build.
+   1. `IMAGE_NAME` it's the image name that will be downloaded.
-   2. `CONTAINER_TAG` is the tag that we need to download the right OCI image.
+   2. `IMAGE_TAG` is the tag that we need to download the right OCI image.

 So all of these variables need to be changed to your needs and project.